cerpus/Edlib/README.md

 ## Why?

-Edlib is being developed by [Cerpus](https://cerpus.com/), a company based out of Norther Norway which is focused on developing educational services and applications.
+Edlib is being developed by [Cerpus](https://cerpus.com/), a company based out of Northern Norway which is focused on developing educational services and applications.
 Edlib was specificlly developed to allow for the creation and subsequent management of [H5P](https://h5p.org/)-based interactive learning resources for Cerpus's own applications &mdash;[Gamilab](https://gamilab.com/) and [Edstep](https://edstep.com/)&mdash; as well as being easily capable of integration into third-party learning applications.

 ## Feature Support

 ### Existing Features

+* Support for all of H5P's open-source [content types](https://h5p.org/content-types-and-applications)
+* Content browser to easily find and re-use existing Edlib content
+* Resource versioning
+* Licensing module with a [Creative-Commons](https://creativecommons.org/) license selector
+* Authoring workflows including the ability to maintain resources private or to publicly publish them
+* Collaboration functionality

 ### Features in Development

+* &quot;Doku&quot; content type

 ## Installation

+Documentation to help you install Edlib and start developing against it is currently being worked on.

 ## Developer Documentation

+We are currently working on developer-specific documentation and as soon as we have something meaningful we will make it available.

 ## How to Contribute